Abelian Squares and Their Progenies

-In fact, every Fourier coefficient $\widehat{\mathcal{S}_{p[x]_{r, 3}^*}}(j, k, l)$ is encoded with combinatorial data.
-In Chapter 3 of this manuscript, we exhibit multidimensional generalizations of $p[x]_{r, 3}^*,$ which we shall refer to as the stabilized power sum symmetric polynomials, whose spectral density functions are essentially the only $L^2(\T^d)$-valued operators whose Fourier coefficients are all ordinary generating functions (abbreviated OGF hereafter) for certain classes of constrained finite strings over an alphabet of $d$ characters.
-Multiple properties belonging to the coefficients of these OGFs, including recurrent and asymptotic behavior, are deduced in Chapters 4 and 5.
+In fact, every Fourier coefficient $\widehat{\mathcal{S}_{p}}(j, k, l)$ is encoded with combinatorial data.
+In Chapter 3 of this paper, we exhibit multidimensional generalizations of $p(z_1, z_2, z_3),$ which we shall refer to as stabilized power sum symmetric polynomials, whose spectral density functions are also ordinary generating functions (abbreviated OGF hereafter) for combinatorial classes of constrained finite strings over a $d$-character alphabet.
+Various arithmetic and enumerative properties belonging to the coefficients of these OGFs, including recurrent and asymptotic behavior, are deduced in Chapters 4 and 5.

-Chapter 6, finally, touches on some of the peripheral mathematics surrounding the harmonic analysis of the spectral density functions of stabilized power sum symmetric polynomials.
-In Section 6.1, we formulate a combinatorial counterpart to Parseval's equation.
-We then ponder how our own results fit into the larger panorama of outstanding questions regarding strongly $\D^d$-stable polynomials and their spectral density functions in Sections 6.2 and 6.3.